Nice, France is in a great location on the Mediterranean Sea in the French Riveria.

 Since 1947, it has been a historical monument and a naval fortress.
 There is a lot of military and maritime history and heritage in Toulon.
 It’s truly worth the visit to see its preserved history and amazing views on the water.

-Only a 30-minute drive from Nice, Monaco is a place where dreams come alive.
+Only a 30-minute drive or train ride from Nice, Monaco is a place where dreams come alive.
 Monaco is an independent city-state and the second smallest country in the world.

 If you want to experience the life that some of the richest people in the world live, it’s the place to be.